SEAME-pt/JetPackJoyRide/README.md

 </p>

 <p align="center">
-Main repo of our team with the objective of building a functioning intelligent mobility system and its documentation.
+Main repository of our team with the objective of building a functioning intelligent mobility system and its documentation.
 </p>